 The project was awarded the City of Vancouver Youth Award for outstanding contribution to the youth community.
-This project has seen many talented teens over the years with some continuing on with theatre careers and post-secondary education in performance, backstage technical, design, script writing, journalism, radio, and directing.
+This project has seen many talented youth over the years with some continuing on with careers and post-secondary education in performance, backstage technical, design, script writing, music, film, journalism, education, counselling, radio, and directing.

 “I find the writing process rewarding.
 Being able to out ideas and issues that I feel are relevant into a play and actually having these ideas acted out on stage is an amazing experience for a youth, especially during an age when many feel their voices are not heard.” – Ljudmila Petrovic